-J: Before we resume our trial, I want to be assured that the jury and you out there (gestures to the theatre audience understand where we are in this case, so I will give y’all the following clarification.
+J: “Before we resume our trial, I want to be assured that the jury and you out there (gestures to the theatre audience) understand where we are in this case, so I will give y’all the following clarification.
 The court accepts for purposes of simplifying the task of the prosecution, the basic assumption of the prosecution, that Americans can act as stand-ins for the whole of humanity, for other nations, tribes, clans and even feuding families and if found to have consistently committed acts of gratuitous violence, that is to say whacking anyone for no good reason, throughout the course of its history, that is to say if Americans can be said to have done this, and can be proved to the satisfaction of the jury and this court to have done it, then everyone throughout human history can be said to have done it.
 Is that clear y’all?
 Jury?
 Raise your hands!
 You out there?
 (Gestures to theatre audience.)
 Raise your hands!

 (Both the AD the AG turn to each other and mouth the word “What?” with puzzled expressions on their faces.)

-J: (Turning to the AD) Counsel for the defense—proceed with your opening statement to the jury.
+J: (Turning to the AD) “Counsel for the defense—proceed with your opening statement to the jury.”

-AD: Thank you your honor and now y’all, (obsequious body language and ingratiating smile directed toward the Judge proud of having remembered the Judges instructions) the defense will prove beyond a shadow of a doubt, (turning to the judge again) if this case is even allowed to proceed, that the accused, the so-called Them which is all of us, that this trial is absurd.
-Whoever heard of everybody, and I beg your pardon your Honor but that includes you, everybody being guilty of violence toward everybody.
+AD: “Thank you your honor and now y’all, (obsequious body language and ingratiating smile directed toward the Judge proud of having remembered the Judges instructions) the defense will prove beyond a shadow of a doubt (turning to the judge again) if this case is even allowed to proceed, that the accused, the so-called Them which is all of us, that this trial is absurd.
+Whoever heard of everybody, and I beg your pardon your Honor but that includes you … everybody … being guilty of violence toward everybody.
 I frankly don’t get it and I don’t blame the jury for being confused, PhD or no PhD.
 Therefore, I respectfully request that this case be thrown out of court your honor.

-J: Request denied, although I tend to sympathize with the counsel for the defense, nevertheless, I think we ought to hear the evidence first.
-Am I to understand that you have no witnesses for the defense then counselor?
+J: “Request denied, although I tend to sympathize with the counsel for the defense.
+Nevertheless, I think we ought to hear the evidence first.
+Am I to understand that you have no witnesses for the defense then counselor?”

-AD: We have one your honor.
+AD: “We have one your honor.”

-J: Well this is highly irregular but since I have a feeling that the prosecution is going to have more than one witness it might be easier on the jury, (turning to the jury and with sarcasm) and since the jury is on the verge of being overwhelmed with the (with sarcastic emphasis) in-e-luc-table complexity of this case, let’s get your witness out of the way so to speak so we can focus on the prosecutions veritable deluge of evidence.
+J: “Well this is highly irregular but since I have a feeling that the prosecution is going to have more than one witness it might be easier on the jury (turning to the jury and with sarcasm), and since the jury is on the verge of being overwhelmed with the (with sarcastic emphasis) in-e-luc-table complexity of this case, let’s get your witness out of the way so to speak so we can focus on the prosecution’s veritable deluge of evidence.”

-AD: Yes your honor, counsel for the defense calls Mark Twain errrr Samuel Clemens to the stand.
-(All in the courtroom gasp as Mark Twain enters the courtroom but not the audience—they realize that this is theatre not reality—at least they hope it’s not.
+AD: “Yes your honor, counsel for the defense calls Mark Twain … err … Samuel Clemens, to the stand.”
+(All in the courtroom gasp as Mark Twain enters the courtroom.
+The theatre audience, on the other hand, realize this is theatre not reality—at least they hope it’s not.
 Sam Clemens as he was known in Hartford is sworn in.)

-AD: Samuel Clemens, were you aware of rumors during the war in the Philippines of American soldiers torturing Filipino insurgents and slaughtering civilians—surely these were lies circulated by the anti-imperialists, people like Andrew Carnegie, President Grover Cleveland and other cowardly liberals.
+AD: “Samuel Clemens, were you aware of rumors during the war in the Philippines, of American soldiers torturing Filipino insurgents and slaughtering civilians—surely these were lies circulated by the anti-imperialists, people like Andrew Carnegie, President Grover Cleveland and other cowardly liberals.”

 SC: “There had been lies, yes, but they were told in a good cause.
-We have been treacherous, but that was only in order that real good might come out of apparent evil.”
+We have been treacherous, but that was only in order that real good might come out of apparent evil.”[ii]
 (The Judge and both counselors look at each other and mouth “What?” with quizzical faces.)

-AD: Your honor further questioning will reveal the value of our witness for the defense.
-Mr. Clemens in 1901 you wrote an essay for the North American Review.
-Will you read that portion of the essay that we agreed upon previously?
+AD: “Your honor further questioning will reveal the value of our witness for the defense.
+Mr. Clemens, in 1901 you wrote an essay for the North American Review.
+Will you read that portion of the essay that we agreed upon previously?”

-SC: From my aforementioned essay and I quote myself: “And as for a flag for the Philippine Province, it is easily managed.
-We can have a special one—our states do it: We can have just our usual flag, with the white stripes painted black and the stars replaced by the skull and crossbones.”
+SC: “From my aforementioned essay I quote myself: ‘And as for a flag for the Philippine Province, it is easily managed.
+We can have a special one—our states do it: We can have just our usual flag, with the white stripes painted black and the stars replaced by the skull and crossbones.’”[iii]

 AD: (With a confused and embarrassed body language.)
-Errr, uhh, thank you Mr. Clemens, that uhh that will be all.
+“Err … uh … thank you Mr. Clemens, that … uh … that will be all.”